-International Student and Scholar Services office must comply fully with federal regulations, and is obligated to report F-1 and J-1 students not enrolled for a full course load to the Department of Homeland Security.
-Please note that your departmental or college policy supersedes immigration rules regarding exceptions from the full course load; therefore you must check with your college and/or department before reducing your course load even if ISSS approves it.
-J-1 students whose DS-2019 was issued by an outside agency must clear any course load reduction through their J-1 program sponsor.
+International Student and Scholar Services must comply fully with federal regulations, and is obligated to report F-1 and J-1 students not enrolled for a full course load to the Department of Homeland Security.
+Your departmental or college policy supersedes immigration rules regarding exceptions from the full course load; therefore, you must check with your college and/or department before reducing your course load even if ISSS approves it J-1 students whose DS-2019 was issued by an outside agency must clear any course load reduction through their J-1 program sponsor.

 Guidelines to a full course load

 Full-time status, in most cases, is defined as 12 hours during the academic year (Fall and Spring terms) and 6 hours during the Summer term.

 Students may take as many online courses as permitted by their department each semester.
 However, please note: